jacobsa/crypto/README.md

 Go routines related to AES cryptographic standards that are not included in the Go standard library.

-This project is not yet ready for public consumption.
+These include:

+ *  SIV mode, which provides deterministic encryption with authentication;.
+ *  CMAC, a message authentication system used by SIV mode.